 Never mind the fact that children in Finland begin reading instruction at age seven – two years later than in the U.S. – and yet they still surpass not only the U.S., but other European and even Asian countries with top overall scores in the world in reading, science, and math…

-The Finns trust in knowledge that other countries obviously ignore, that the areas of the brain that are involved in language and reading aren’t fully connected until age seven or eight and ignoring this fact means that children’s brains will find other, less-efficient ways to make connections, creating odd pathways that can lead to all sorts of processing deficits later on.
+The Finns trust in the knowledge that other countries obviously ignore.
+The areas of the brain that are involved in language and reading aren’t fully connected until age seven or eight.
+Ignoring this fact means children’s brains will find other, less-efficient ways to make connections, creating odd pathways that can lead to all sorts of processing deficits later on.

 No research documents long-term benefits of learning to read earlier.
-There’s simply no empirical evidence that learning to read early gives children any advantage!
+There’s simply no empirical evidence that learning to read early gives children an advantage!

 So why is it that reading is touted as the end-all, be-all?
 It’s like our society has become a cult of reading-worshippers who feel that decoding the written word matters more than any other skill or bit of knowledge.

-Not that I have a problem with reading – I mean, at our house, we’re pretty much all reading every spare moment we find, but that doesn’t mean that it’s something that every child should be expected to do on an identical timeline!
+I don’t have a problem with reading – I mean, at our house, we’re pretty much all reading every spare moment we find, but that doesn’t mean it’s something every child should be expected to do on an identical timeline!